lyxlexi/MagicLeapOneGame/README.md

 2) `Trigger` moves any planet not following orbit.
 Jupiter is used as an example.
 In `Main` scene, see `Control`>`ControllerInput` for controller input. `UpdateTriggerInfo()` function in `Jan_ManipulateObject` script controls what happens when trigger is pressed/released.
 3) Information board has two parts: UI and text content.
 UI is under PlanetUI gameobject; text is in `Jan_ManipulateObject`.

+### Update:
+4/13/2020
+1) Orbit:
+1.1) attach the planet to the orbit when collide;
+1.2) created mesh collider from line renderer, the previous problem was the line didn't have end/start.
+2) Delete unnecessary objects & functions from the model so it runs faster.
+3) ControlInput check if the object is still selected (hit by raycast) in each update.
+4) Audio attached to planet triggered by player input

 ### TODO:
 Design:
 1) Information board: switch texture or use picture.